shiralkarprashant/knowledgestream/README.md

 	- FLOTUS: [List of First Ladies of the United States](https://en.wikipedia.org/wiki/List_of_First_Ladies_of_the_United_States)
 	- World Capitals: [List of national capitals in alphabetical order](https://en.wikipedia.org/wiki/List_of_national_capitals_in_alphabetical_order)
 	- Birthplace-Deathplace: This was created just based on DBpedia.
 Persons having different birth and death place were identified and 250 individuals were sampled from five buckets partitioning [Birthplace-Deathplace](http://carl.cs.indiana.edu/data/fact-checking/histogram_persons_vs_facts.pdf) distribution.
 Their death place was forged as a false example (or triple) of their birth place, while their birth place was taken as a true triple, thereby creating 250 true and 250 false triples.
+3. A relational similarity matrix obtained using TF-IDF representation of relations in the knowledge graph.
+See paper for details.

 # Install
 ```python setup.py install```